snoplus/SNOPlusSlowControl/README.md

 contained in lib/.
 The same goes for the IO servers and pi_db/main_ios.py.
 Names of relevant database URLs, settings for interval time between polling, and other configurables loaded can be adjusted in lib/config/config_pidb.py and config_ios.py.

+/util/: Additional scripts that have been developed for monitoring other components of the SNO+ detector.
+In principle, they could be integrated to the other main scripts.

 By default, the Minard script pulls data from the PI DB every minute, while the IOS script pulls data every 5 seconds.